 Many movements performed during a game of rugby require functional strength and power.
 As previously mentioned, the body’s ability to produce these quick trigger movements is largely based on the creatine phosphate and adenosine triphosphate energy systems (4).
 To successfully initiate, these processes must first access nutrients provided by the red blood cells.
 In turn, the red blood cells need oxygen.
 By ingesting L-citrulline supplements and thereby enhancing dilation of blood vessels, these nutrients can travel to their target sites far more efficiently than before.

 This could potentially translate into percentile increases in speed and power; combined with enhanced cardiovascular function.
 It’s easy to see how L-citrulline could have some serious athletic performance benefits for rugby players, especially later on in games as players go into oxygen-debt.

 You’ll find L-citrulline in the arsenal of any decent supplement company, and it often comes in either powdered or tablet form.
-It also forms one of the main components of many pre-workout and energy formulas on the market at the moment including our own Twitch Faster formula.
+It also forms one of the main components of many pre-workout and energy formulas on the market at the moment including our own Pre-Game formula.
 Always ensure you follow the dosing guidelines exactly on any sports supplement you purchase in order to guarantee safety at all times.
 Our pre-workout also contains a daily max dose of caffeine, so be mindful of this when ingesting it for the L-citrulline content.

 In a word, yes.
 There are no reported side effects thus far of L-citrulline supplementation, meaning that at the worst, L-citrulline will simply have no effect on your rugby performance, but at best, it’ll enhance it greatly (5).
 Should you take any supplement containing L-citrulline, or try it as a standalone supplement; you can be safe in the knowledge that it is entirely natural, and there are no risks of adversely affecting your in-game performance or post-game health.